Expect unexpected luxury at Brahman Hills

 I was less pleasantly surprised when I discovered it was self-catering.

-Although it is self-catering they already had some refreshments ready and waiting for our arrival – like coffee, tea, hot chocolate, and a selection of rusks and biscuits, but what really impressed me is there was some farm-fresh milk in the fridge.
-It’s inevitable that wherever you are traveling to, especially to self-catering options, you often overlook to buy the basics so I was relieved to note that there was a supermarket literally just around the corner.
+Although it is self-catering they already had some refreshments ready and waiting for our arrivals – like coffee, tea, hot chocolate, and a selection of rusks and biscuits, but what really impressed me is there was some farm-fresh milk in the fridge.
+It’s inevitable that wherever you are travelling to, especially to self-catering options, you often overlook buying the basics so I was relieved to note that there was a supermarket literally just around the corner.

 I loved the rustic finishes that completed our chalet.
 The wood-burning corner fire was ready and waiting for a match to be struck – it was quite romantic and greatly appreciated considering how cold it can get in KwaZulu-Natal during the winter months.
 My second favourite feature were the rain showers – yes, plural, because there were two, although not completely rustic, I loved those rain showers because it was such a decadent spa-ish treat complete underfloor heating.

 Did I mention I was reluctant to go self-catering?
 I joked with my partner that this is how JoziStyle camps – complete with underfloor heating, with rain showers and corner wood fire burners and the only thing I could have wished for would have been for a bottle of bubbly on ice rather than milk in the fridge, but maybe that’s just me!